Kasaragod

-Kasaragod ([kaːsɐrɐɡoːɖɨ̆]) is a municipal town and administrative headquarters of Kasaragod district in the state of Kerala, India.
+Kasaragod ([kaːsɐrɐɡoːɖɨ̆]) is a municipal town and the administrative headquarters of the Kasaragod district in the state of Kerala, India.
 Established in 1966, Kasaragod was the first municipal town in the district.
-It is the northernmost district of Kerala and is also known as Saptha Bhasha Sangama Bhoomi ('The Land of seven Languages').
+It is the northernmost district of Kerala and is also known as Sapta Bhasha Sangama Bhumi ('The Land of Seven Languages').

 Situated in the rich biodiversity of Western Ghats, it is known for the Chandragiri and Bekal Fort, Chandragiri River, historic Kolathiri Rajas, natural environment of Ranipuram and Kottancheri Hills, historical and religious sites like the Madiyan Kulom temple, Madhur Temple, Ananthapuram Lake Temple and Malik Deenar Mosque.
 The historic hill of Ezhimala is located on the southern portion of Kavvayi Backwaters of Nileshwaram.

-Kasaragod is located 90 km north of Kannur city corporation and 50 km south of the Mangalore.
+Kasaragod is located 90 km north of Kannur city corporation and 50 km south of Mangalore.
 Kasaragod district has the maximum number of rivers in Kerala - 12.
 The town is located on the estuary where the Chandragiri River, which is also the longest river in the district, empties into the Arabian Sea.
 Kasaragod is home to several forts, including Arikady fort, Bekal Fort, Chandragiri Fort, and Hosdurg Fort.
-Bekal Fort is the largest fort in Kerala.
+Bekal Fort is the largest and best preserved fort in Kerala.
 Talakaveri, which is home to Talakaveri Wildlife Sanctuary where the 805 km long Kaveri river originates, is located closer to Ranipuram on the Kerala-Karnataka border.

-Robert Caldwell describes the extent of Malayalam in the 19th century as extending from Chandragiri (fort and river) in the north to Neyyar river beyond Thiruvanantapuram in the south and from Malabar Coast in the west to Western Ghats in the east besides the inhabited islands of Lakshadweep in the Arabian Sea.
+Robert Caldwell describes the extent of Malayalam in the 19th century as extending from Chandragiri (fort and river) in the north to Neyyar river beyond Thiruvananthapuram in the south and from Malabar Coast in the west to Western Ghats in the east besides the inhabited islands of Lakshadweep in the Arabian Sea.

 Etymology

-There are different views on the derivation of the name Kasaragod.
-One is that it is the combination of two Sanskrit words kaasara (which means lake or pond) and kroda (which means a place where treasure is kept).

-Kasaragod was known as Kanhirakode (The land of kāñiram trees) in Malayalam.
-Kaanjiram is Malayalam for Kasaraka trees (Kannada name) found in abundance here.
+Said to be from Kannada kāsara "Strychnos nux-vomica" and gōḍe "rampart".
+In Malayalam Kasaragod was known as kāññirakkōṭŭ (The land of kāññiram trees). kāññiram is Malayalam for Kasaraka trees (Kannada name) found in abundance here.

 Kasaragod was under the Kumbla dynasty until the 16th century, which was vassal to the kingdom of Kolathunadu based at Kannur.
 Kannada kingdoms focused on the port and surroundings in the 16th century CE.